-Ms. Zureick also maintains an active practice advising clients in response to investigations and subpoenas from federal regulators and state Attorneys General.
-Her representations regularly involve elements of crisis management and she has extensive experience working with clients to leverage regulatory defense, litigation, and strategic communications to navigate matters that present serious reputational risk.
+Ms. Zureick has experience managing every aspect of litigation and arbitration, from inception through hearing/trial, including briefing dispositive motions, leading discovery, taking depositions, arguing motions in federal court, and cross-examining witnesses.
+She also maintains a robust appellate practice, including before the US Supreme Court.
+Her work further extends to crisis management and advising clients in response to inquiries from federal regulators and state Attorneys General.
+She has extensive experience working with clients to leverage regulatory defense, litigation, and strategic communications to navigate matters that present serious reputational risk.

 Ms. Zureick formerly clerked for the Honorable Jan E. DuBois of the US District Court for the Eastern District of Pennsylvania.
 In law school, Ms. Zureick interned for the Office of the Legal Adviser, US Department of State, and the Kenya National Commission on Human Rights.
-She also served as Editor-in-Chief of the NYU Journal of International Law and Politics.
+She served as Editor-in-Chief of the NYU Journal of International Law and Politics at New York University School of Law.

 Experience